-• Arrange for a joint meeting to review his or her previous year's work with the department chair/program director and Associate Vice President for Academic Affairs & Dean of Arts and Sciences or appropriate Dean (in August/September).
+• Arrange for a joint meeting to review his or her previous year's work with the department chair/program director and Associate Vice President for Academic Affairs & Dean of Arts and Sciences (in August/September).

 C. Regularly

 Faculty members will: